Ovarian Reserve Testing and Fertility

 Factors Affecting Ovarian Reserve

-No doubt, the most important factor affecting the quality and quantity of the eggs in the ovary is age.
+Age is undoubtedly the most important factor affecting the quality and quantity of the eggs in the ovary.
 Both decline in the process of ageing, as do many other physical faculties.
 That is why conceiving at the right time is important.

 3. Medical History

 Unfortunately, certain medical treatments can endanger a woman’s fertility.
 Some such treatments are listed below.

 - Ovaries that require surgery for the removal of a cyst can reduce or damage the ovarian reserve.